 - Most important – keep your bath bombs in an airtight container or bag otherwise they won’t fizz as well at bath time.
 Drop one or two of the bombs into your bath, then enjoy an aromatic and fizzy bath.

-You can find more Mothers Day gift ideas and another great recipe here.
+You can find more great Mothers Day gift ideas and another great recipe here.